 Beyond the short-term benefit of having extra help during the summer, this program connects your organization with UT Austin and our blossoming talent pool.
 In addition, you will be working with a hometown student who will be exploring their community in a new, wider lens compared to when they were growing up in the area.
 After their Home to Texas experience, many students express a newfound appreciation for how much goes on behind the scenes within the community, and they start to imagine what a life in their hometown might look like.
 Of the summer 2022 student cohort, 90% indicated that the experience had an effect on where they would consider launching their career after graduation.
 The Home to Texas program has the potential to plant a seed that will attract talented UT Austin graduates to your community – and your talent pool – in the years to come.

 Can a first-year student be an effective intern?

-Employers are sometimes skeptical about hosting a rising sophomore who may not have a lot of previous internship experience or a major that aligns with their organization’s work.
+Employers are sometimes skeptical about hosting a rising sophomore who may not have much previous internship experience or a major that aligns with their organization’s work.
 However, the feedback we’ve received from employers is that they are impressed with the skills and motivation of these UT Austin students.
-In our feedback survey from summer 2021, multiple employers indicated that their intern was able to complete projects that were typically only reserved for permanent, full-time staff.
+In our feedback surveys from recent years, several employers indicated that their intern was able to complete projects that were typically only reserved for permanent, full-time staff.

 Is there anything I need to know about compliance?